swergroup/uploadplus/readme.txt

 == Description ==

 Filenames on the web are different than those on the desktop.
 Empty spaces and strange characters doesn't belong to web space.
-Enter Upload+: you can set your rules and clean your files' name while they upload.
+Enter UploadPlus: you can set your rules and clean your files' name while they upload.
 Three basic rules:

 * convert spaces and strange characters into dashes (-)
 * only alphanumeric [A-Za-z] and digits, spaces and strange characters stripped out;